 Full-stack Quantum Computing firm QuEra, based in Boston, traces its roots to quantum research performed at nearby Harvard University and MIT.
 Their signature 256-qubit Quantum Computer known as “Aquila” is available now for general use on Amazon Braket, and is complemented by their Bloqade open-source software and GenericTensorNetworks algorithm platform.
 The management team is quite strong and the fact that they are the first neutral atom player to broadly offer access to their QC, gives them a bit of a front-runner status in the neutral atom field.
 While their underlying technology and approach can apply to digital gate-based algorithms, they have opted instead to focus on analog processing.
 Their field programmable qubit arrays (FPQA) offer near-arbitrary configurations of atoms and highly flexible connectivity.
 Aqila promises rapid development cycles, easy geographic encoding of problems and the exploration of exotic topologies.

 The Company has generated 11-figures of R&D and development income from a broad array of government agencies and commercial customers and is the only neutral atom quantum computing company that has made its systems generally available to the public (albeit at a somewhat limited 10 hours per week).
 Management encourages users to try the platform and they are interested in real-world feedback, including error analysis, so they can utilize the input to further evolve their technology.
-Brian Sieglewax is generally bullish on Aquila as he describes in a recent post.
+Brian Sieglewax is generally bullish on Aquila as he describes in a recent post and follow-up on using Aquila for Maximal Independet Set (MIS) and a deeper dive by Brian regarding implementation of Rydberg Toffoli gates.
 I applaud QuEra’s accessibility focus and firmly believe that QC makers will learn the most, and gain the quickest technological progress, with diverse direct feedback from users, warts and all.
 The mix of QuEra’s strong management team and current availability of their system, suggests they will continue to make rapid and important progress.
 I look forward to following progress along their roadmap and to learning what novel applications users are able to execute.

 I recently had the benefit (and pleasure) of spending some time with Rob Hays, via video call, as well as an on-site tour of the new Atom Computing facility in Boulder, led by Mickey McDonald (Principal Quantum Engineer) and Kortney Rolston-Duce (Director of Marketing and Communications), who also indulged me with a private white-boarding session where they did their best to answer all of my Quantum neutral atom 101 questions, and which (finally) helped connect many of the dots that had been swimming around my head.
 All of these interactions were immensely informative, and I was impressed with the team and with what I learned.
 Atom’s headquarters and original R&D machine are in Berkeley, but they are using Boulder to create their production unit(s).
 In fact, they have an interesting approach in simultaneously creating twin machines with the intention of always maintaining customer access to one, while any upgrades or maintenance are performed on the other.
 Given their lack of requiring cryogenic freezers, their QC’s are not the usual chandeliers many of us are familiar with, but instead are room-sized “black boxes” housing all their optics and the majority of the controllers in various modularized sections.